 - extracts active ingredients from herbal components,

-- kills bacteria (is antibacterial),
+- kills bacteria is antibacterial,),

-- preserves creams and
+- preserved creams and

 So far so good.
 But:

 irritate the skin!
-This is due to the degreasing and matting effect: the skin is immediately freed of fat, but the sebum glands want to add more.
+This has to do with the degreasing and mattifying effect: the skin is immediately freed of fats, but the sebum glands want to replenish it all the more.
 This is counterproductive and supports the formation ofPimples and acne even more!

-promotes skin aging: young, healthy skin is closely related to good moisturizing.
+promotes skin aging: Young, healthy skin is closely related to good hydration.
 However, alcohol dries out the skin.
-This makes him a contract killer for your anti-aging program.
+That makes him your contract killerAnti aging program.

 support free radicalsby contributing to their production.
 This damages the collagen structure of your skin and causes sagging, sagging skin.

-What is "good", what is "bad" alcohol?
+What is good and what is bad alcoholohol?

-Somewhat strange:If fatty or wax alcohols are contained in cosmetics, they can be described as "non-alcoholic".
-How so?
-The message behind "alcohol-free" is: This product is good for your skin and contains no harmful alcohol.
-To simplify matters, the cosmetics industry can safely ignore that "good" alcohols are alcohols.
-It is not chemically correct, but it is helpful for us consumers.
+Somewhat strange:If fatty or wax alcohols are contained in cosmetics, these may be described as alcohol-free.
+Why The message behind alcohol-free is: This product is good for your skin and does not contain harmful alcohol.
+For the sake of simplicity, the cosmetics industry may ignore the fact that good alcohols are also alcohols.
+It is not chemically correct, but it is helpful for us consumers.freich.

-We recognize bad alcohols as an ingredient under the names: alcohol denate., Benzyl Alcohol, Ethyl Alcohol , Ethanol, Isopropyl Alcohol , Methanol and SD Alcohol.
+We recognize bad alcohols as an ingredient under the names:Alcohol denat., Benzyl Alcohol, Ethyl alcohol, Ethanol, Isopropyl alcohol, MethanolandSD Alcohol.

-The following applies to our care products for men: alcohol comes in, but only the "good" one.
-We want to support men to do something good for their skin.
-Both in care and in cleaning.
-Our face cream, our cleanser and our aftershave as well as all other nourishing products are therefore "free of alcohol" (ie without bad, skin-damaging alcohols).
-As always, we only use caring, sustainable and effective ingredients!
+The following applies to our care products: alcohol comes in, but only good.
+We want to support you in doing something good for your skin.
+Both in terms of care and cleaning.
+Oure Face cream, ourcleanser and ourAfter shave asall other care products are therefore free from alcohol, i.e. without bad alcohols that are harmful to the skin As always, we only use caring, sustainable and effective ingredients!ffe!

-Finally, say #staysober for a reason
+After all, they say #staysober for a reason